 Reza Vishkai is a founding partner of Parala.
 He has over thirty years of experience in the finance sector across a range of investment strategies including derivative-based solutions, absolute return strategies and private equity investments.
 He started his career at Salomon Brothers as a fixed income analyst.
 He subsequently joined Rogers, Casey & Associates, one of the largest investment consultancies in the US.
 While there he advised major corporate and public pension funds on investment strategy and asset allocation.
 He also headed the firm’s Fund of Funds activities and worked as a strategic consultant to major asset management firms.
 In 1997 Reza moved to London to join one of his clients, the global asset manager, Schroders.
 While at Schroders, he was responsible for setting up and managing the firm’s Structured Investment team that oversaw all derivatives-based solutions for the firm’s clients.
 In addition, in 2000, he developed and was responsible for the Schroders's single-strategy and fund of hedge fund businesses.
 Reza joined Insight investment in 2003 as Head of Alternative Investments.
 At Insight and over the years, he was responsible for the Private Equity, Multi-Asset, Equity, Absolute Insight and Real Asset businesses, and chaired Insight’s Absolute Return Investment Committee.
 He graduated from Columbia University with degrees in Liberal Arts and Operations Research.

-Russ Wermers is a founding partner of Parala and Professor of Finance at the Smith School of Business, University of Maryland where he is also the director of the Center for Financial Policy.
+Russ Wermers is a founding partner of Parala and Bank of America Professor of Finance and Director, Center for Financial Policy at the Smith School of Business, University of Maryland at College Park where he also serves as the chairman of the Finance Department.
 His main research interests include the efficiency of securities markets and the role of institutional investors in setting stock prices.
 Most notably, his past research has played a fundamental role in developing new approaches to measuring and attributing the performance of mutual funds, pension funds, and hedge funds, and devising winning investment strategies.
 He also studies the investment behaviour of asset managers and impact of their trades on stock markets.
 Professor Wermers is recognized as leader in the field of financial market behaviour as evident in the papers he has published in leading scholarly journals, including The American Economic Review, The Review of Financial Studies, The Journal of Financial Economics, and The Journal of Finance.
 His article on mutual fund “herding” and stock prices (Journal of Finance, 1999) won the NYSE Award for the Best Paper on Equity Trading in 1995.
 His co-authored article on mutual fund performance was a finalist for the Smith-Breeden Award for the Best Paper in the Journal of Finance during 2006/2007.
 He is co-author of a book on the latest scientific approaches to performance evaluation and attribution of professional fund managers, written for academics and practitioners (published in December 2012).
 He received his Ph.D. from the University of California, Los Angeles.